 Scenario 3: On-Chain Transfer Between Self-Custodial Wallets

 When the desired.from.account_id is a self-custodial wallet, Tesser cannot submit the on-chain transaction on its own — you must locally sign the unsigned transaction with your wallet's signing key.
 Tesser emits step.signature_requested once the step is prepared, with the unsigned transaction available on the step DTO as unsigned_transaction (also retrievable via GET /v1/treasury/rebalances/{rebalanceId}).
 You sign client-side, then submit the resulting signature to POST /v1/treasury/rebalances/{rebalanceId}/steps/{stepId}/sign.
-Tesser validates the signed transaction targets the prepared step and broadcasts on-chain — producing step.signed, step.submitted (with transaction_hash), step.confirmed, and finally step.completed.
+Tesser validates the signed transaction targets the prepared step, producing step.signed.
+Tesser then broadcasts on-chain, producing step.submitted, step.confirmed (with transaction_hash), and finally step.completed.

 Example step.signature_requested webhook (Scenario 3, on-chain wallet-to-wallet transfer):